j5pu/phasionate_wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 > * Media files can be categorized in bulk (multiple files to multiple taxonomies at once) both just uploaded and existing
 > * Media files within a category can be selected in bulk with a single click
 > * Selected media files can be deleted in bulk in the Grid mode of the media library or in the post/page editor media popup
-> * Filter-based gallery in two clicks, no need to delve into the text editor shortcode
+> * Filter-based gallery in two clicks, no need to figure out your media category IDs, nor to delve into the text editor shortcode

 = Useful Links =